rmind/npf/README.md

 4 protocols such as TCP, UDP, and ICMP.
 It was designed with a focus on high performance, scalability, and modularity.

-NPF was written from scratch in 2009 and is distributed under the 2-clause BSD license.
+NPF was started from scratch in 2009.
+It is written in C99 and is distributed under the 2-clause BSD license.

 This repository contains a **standalone** version of NPF.